 Further details from the HM Revenue & Customs (HMRC) website (www.gov.uk/donating-to-charity/donating-land-property-or-shares) or you can telephone the HMRC helpline on 0300 123 1073.

 What do I have to do?

-The simplest way is to transfer the shares to the BHA, keep evidence of the gift, the date it was made and the BHA’s acceptance, and claim the appropriate tax relief (via your self-assessment Tax Return).
+The simplest way is to transfer the shares to us, keep evidence of the gift, the date it was made and our acceptance, and claim the appropriate tax relief (via your self-assessment Tax Return).
 Please note that our registered company name is British Humanist Association so that is what should be on the transfer documents.

 If you hold a share certificate:

 Contact the company’s registrar.
 Their details can be found on your share certificate, dividend vouchers, the company’s annual report, or their website.
 The company’s registrar will provide a stock transfer form for you to complete and return to them.
 It is important that you keep a copy of this form.
-It is your evidence to the Inland Revenue concerning the date of the gift.
+It is your evidence to HM Revenue & Customs concerning the date of the gift.
 The company registrar will then issue a new certificate to the charity.

 If your shares are held in a nominee account: